Yale-EEB723/syllabus/README.md

 ## Reading

 Reading includes manuscripts, book chapters, online resources, and videos to be watched ahead of class.
 The readings will be posted by the Monday before each class.
 In most weeks, the 15-20 minute discussion of the reading will be led by a group of students.
 All students will get a chance to participate in these groups.
-A bobliogrpay at the end of this document includes a variety of references that readings can be selected from.
+A bibliogrpay at the end of this document includes a variety of references that readings can be selected from.

 In addition to reading assigned for each class, the following will be used as references throughout the course: